-Kelly Thoma was born in Piraeus in 1978.
-Since 1995, she has been studying the lyra with Ross Daly and three years laterstarted travelling with him and his group, “Labyrinth”, participating in concerts in Europe, Asia, Australia and the U.S. She has taken part in many projects with musicians from various different traditions from other countries.
+Kelly Thoma was born in Piraeus, Greece, in 1978.
+Since 1995, she has been studying the lyra with Ross Daly and three years later started traveling with him and his group, Labyrinth, participating in concerts in Europe, Asia, Australia and the U.S. She has taken part in many projects with musicians from various different traditions from other countries.

 Kelly's lyras are made by Stelios Petrakis and Leonidas Spanos.